Soliage/foliage-detection/README.md

 ## Quickstart:
 `python -m venv venv`
 `python -m ensurepip --upgrade`
 `pip install -r requirements.txt`
 `source PATH/TO/WORKING/DIRECTORY/foliage-detection/venv/bin/activate`

 Make sure that you have run the @soliage/token-generator in localhost and have generated a tokens.json file which you have copied over to ./data/tokens.json in this repo.
-Otherwise, you will get an error "Error: No accounts found for token 4zQYVjemiCUb9RxENk2g8EncrTm97BND2z4DiDahA3UM."
+Otherwise, you will get an error "Error: No accounts found for token <pubkey>."

 `npm start`